 There are organizations that offer legal advice and services, in some cases pro bono, for writers and journalists experiencing online harassment.

-If you’re an emerging writer, a freelancer, or someone just struggling to stay afloat financially, you might not have access to expert legal advice.
-This shouldn’t prevent you from receiving it.
+Because the topic is complex and laws can vary state to state, nothing can replace a lawyer’s professional advice on your individual case.
 Free lawyer referrals are offered by many local bar associations, which you can browse via the American Bar Association’s main website.
 Below is a list of organizations that offer legal advice and/or services, in some cases pro bono.

 Authors Guild members have access to a range of resources, including The Writer’s Legal Guide, which offers information about libel, privacy, and the limits of free expression, among a bevy of copyright and publishing issues.
 Certain Authors Guild membership levels also give members access to experienced lawyers.
 You must be a member of the Author’s Guild to have access to these services.
 Dues range from $35–125.